vesperix/libvxsdr/docs/source/building.rst

 new host OS, we will update the build settings below and remove the "experimental" notation.

-A C++ compiler and standard library supporting C++20, and the CMake cross-platform build system version 3.16 or higher are required to build the VXSDR host library.
+A C++ compiler and standard library supporting C++20, and the CMake cross-platform build system version 3.16 or higher, are required to build the VXSDR host library.
 (The C++20 requirement can currently be satisfied by gcc 11 or later, or by clang 14 or later;
 we do not now require all of the features introduced in C++20.)